opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/standalone/config/package.md

 GraphQLArgument.newArgument().name("foo").defaultValue(dft.foo())
 ```

-This show how the API get the default value from the configured value, and how we fall back to a
+This show how the API gets the default value from the configured value, and how we fall back to a
 static value set in code, if no configuration is available.
 There are some cases with are more
-complicated than this, but this is the general pattern for do it.
-This also make the default
+complicated than this, but this is the general pattern for doing it.
+This also makes the default
 value available in the configuration and API documentation.
 An important note is that in the
 API we show the configured value as the default.